CrusaderSVK287/Spider-Solitaire/README.md

 Game of spider solitaire.
-How to play and feature explanation is accessible from the main menu
+How to play and feature explanation is accessible from the main menu See the Wiki portion here on github for extensive explanation.

 # Features
 * Randomized decks following a set of rules to make the games fairier